ostanton/TailsEngine/README.md

 Setup instructions to come.

+And don't worry about the rider stuff, .sln file, etc. I'll clean up the repo later when it's more polished.

 # Features:
 - Asset Caches (load an asset once and reuse it, caches are local to their context)
 - Input Manager (set up action and key bindings)